HornPenguin/Booklet/README.md

 You can print your own book signatures and simple pamplet with your home printer.

 * Support diffence signature size from 4 to 32.
+* Imposition layouts are supported for each type of signature.
 * Change page size during generating signature.
 * Left riffling direction is supported for old asian bookbinding.
 * Printing markers; trim, CMYK, signature proof, ... .